Kenza-AI/sagify/docs/index.md

     active_version = sw.version.create(version)
     sw.version.activate(active_version.id)

-and at the top of the file, add:
+And, at the top of the file, add the following:

     import uuid